kyouko-taiga/kyouko-taiga.github.io/docs/index.md

 I speak French, English and 日本語.
 I also speak Swift, C/C++, Python and Javascript, almost as fluently.

-I created my GitHub account during the peak of my interest into Japanese animation, thus my handle.
+I created my GitHub account during the peak of my interest in Japanese animation, thus my handle.
 I have less time for this hobby now, but am still partial to the work of Shaft and Kyoto Animation.

 I'm also known as *Alvae* by my friends from video games.